Calm Your Worries: Part 5

 The next portion of the nervous system to arrive in human history was the Sympathetic Nervous System (SNS).

-Most people are familiar with the Sypathetic Nervous System.
+Most people are familiar with the Sympathetic Nervous System.
 This system is comprised of spinal cord nerves located in the middle of the back.
 Biologically, these nerves are responsible for regulating our heart and breathing as well as giving us the option of movement.
 The SNS makes the heart beat quickly and constantly.
 It is also an important part of our body’s survival instinct in that it scans for and responds to cues of danger.
 As we humans evolved, we needed this system to help us have energy, caution, and to get the heck out of harm’s way.

 Probably most of your feelings of worry are coming from your SNS.
 Sorry SNS!